-An untreated fellow eye has a 40-80% chance of developing an acute attack angle-closure glaucoma over 5-10 years as it shares the same anatomic predisposing factors of the first eye.
+An untreated fellow eye has a 40% to 80% chance of developing an acute attack of angle-closure glaucoma over 5-10 years as it shares the same anatomic predisposing factors of the first eye.
 Hence peripheral iridectomy should be performed in the fellow eye as well as the affected eye.

 The gender and ethnicity predisposing factors to acute angle-closure glaucoma hint at a genetic predisposition to the disease in certain populations.
 Recent large-scale studies have shown a clear association to several genes and genetic loci with primary open-angle glaucoma, but evidence for acute angle-closure glaucoma is sparse.
-So far only one study has shown a genetic locus on Chromosome 11 that can cause acute angle-closure glaucoma.
+So far, only one study has shown a genetic locus on Chromosome 11 that can cause acute angle-closure glaucoma.
 Studies have been conducted on possible therapeutic targets in patients with early-onset glaucoma based on molecular and cellular events caused by MYOC, OPTN, and TBK1 mutations.

 |||Pohl H,Tarnutzer AA, Acute Angle-Closure Glaucoma.
 The New England journal of medicine.
 2018 Mar 8; [PubMed PMID: 29514027]|